 Understanding the Race sheet

-Practicing a Start / Individual Recall (General Recall) / Course shorten
+Practicing a Start / Individual Recall / General Recall / Course shorten

 oRationale: To physically manage orderly starts for multiple classes and ensure boats launch in a timely manner.
+To be able to manage recalls and shortening the course.

 Ongoing Race Monitoring